-Manufacturers that sold fewer than 100 units of CEE in the District in calendar year 2022 is required to complete this de minimis form to request a determination that the manufacturer qualifies for an exemption from the registration requirement.
+A manufacturer that sold fewer than 100 units of CEE in the District in calendar year 2022 is required to complete this de minimis form to request a determination that the manufacturer qualifies for an exemption from the registration requirement.

-De Minimis manufacturers do not need to complete a full registration form or pay a registration fee, or collect and recycle or reuse CEE.
+De minimis manufacturers do not need to complete a full registration form, pay a registration fee, or collect and recycle or reuse CEE.

 - Representative Organization

-A partnership is responsible for meeting the total of the minimum collection share of each individual manufacturer in the partnership.
+2. A partnership is responsible for meeting the total of the minimum collection share of each manufacturer in the partnership.

 A complete partnership application includes a Part 1 form submitted by the partnership lead and a Part 2 form submitted for each manufacturer in the partnership.
 All Part 2 forms that were completed in Microsoft Word must be submitted together when the Part 1 form is submitted.
 Registration applications may also be submitted online at ecycleregistration.org.

 - Download Word version of form: Partnership Part 1 (one form per partnership); submission instructions in form were updated on 8/9/2023 (in the second paragraph under “How to Apply”)

-A representative organization has a convenience requirement, instead of a collection requirement.
+3. A representative organization has a convenience requirement, instead of a collection requirement.
 This means a representative organization is responsible for establishing a convenient and equitable collection system for CEE, with at least one permanent publicly accessible collection site in each of the District’s eight wards.
 If no feasible permanent location exists in a ward, a representative organization must hold quarterly collection events in the ward (for a minimum of four hours each).
 A representative organization must also meet enhanced outreach requirements as specified in D.C.
 Code § 8-1041.03(b)(9)(B) and in line with D.C.
-Code § 8-1041.05(a)(3)(B).
+Code § 8-1041.05(a)(3)(B) .

 A complete representative organization application includes a Part 1 form submitted by the representative organization lead and a Part 2 form submitted by the lead on behalf of each manufacturer in the representative organization.
 All Part 2 forms that were completed in Microsoft Word must be submitted together when the Part 1 form is submitted.
 Registration applications may also be submitted online at ecycleregistration.org.

 - Download Word version of form: Representative Organization Part 1 (one form per representative organization); submission instructions in form were updated on 8/9/2023 (in the second paragraph under “How to Apply”)

 - Download Word version of form: Representative Organization Part 2 (for each manufacturer in a representative organization to complete); submission instructions in form were updated on 8/9/2023 (in the second paragraph under “How to Apply”)

-If your company has questions about how to register in a representative organization for the 2023 program year, email [email protected] to receive contact information for the representative organizations currently registered for 2022.
-If your company is interested in forming its own representative organization and would like to be added to the list of prospective representative organizations for 2023, please also email the address above.
+If your company has questions about how to register in a representative organization for the 2024 program year, email [email protected] to receive contact information for the representative organization currently registered for 2023.
+If your company is interested in forming its own representative organization and would like to be added to the list of prospective representative organizations for 2024, please also email the address above.